 Hi, I'm Melanie.
-I believe how we design can be transformative as what we design.
+I believe how we design can be as transformative as what we design.

 I geek out about how people make change, together.
 My practice is focused on bringing relationship, joy, care, and wholeness to organizational & systems change.